magento/devdocs/guides/v2.3/graphql/reference/quote.md

 * Tracking each item in the cart, including the quantity and base cost
 * Determining estimated shipping costs
-* Calculating subtotals, computing additional costs, applying coupons, and determining the payment method.
+* Calculating subtotals, computing additional costs, applying coupons, and determining the payment method

 ## Mutations